 Imagine this plausible situation.
-It’s the weekend and you are a technical trader so you don’t think the news is going to have to do anything with the moves you’re expecting but you need to know when there are events that will cause short term volatility and what those events are.
-This knowledge can get you a better entry at that time (since short term news causes short term moves) or you know when to stay out because you don’t like the noise as a technical trader.
+It’s the weekend, you’re a technical trader so you don’t think the news is going to involve anything with the moves you’re expecting, but you need to keep in mind there are events that will cause short term volatility.
+This knowledge can get you a better entry time (since short term news causes short term moves) or keep you out due to the noise.

-And now the hunt is on, what can you find to increase your profits in the long and maybe the short term.
-Or do you look for Swing trades that will open and close within the week?
+And now the hunt is on, what can you find to increase your profits in the long and short term?
+Or do you look for swing trades that will open and close within the week?
 This leads us into the most fun part of trading!
-When you’ve finished your cup of coffee after you were able to find opportunity after opportunity you feel excited for the week to come because your portfolio is looking to jump up sky high if all your ideas work out.
+Once you’ve finished your cup of coffee and were able to find potential opportunities that excite you for the week, it’s time to watch your portfolio jump up sky high (if all your ideas work out).

-When the week is past, you had a nice week, you have won some and you have lost some.
-But when you review the week you notice that all the setups you have found were not that bad, most of them would have worked out.
-The only problem is you have lost track of them because you weren’t scanning your charts all the time.
+When the week has passed, you’ve won and lost some.
+When reviewing trades, you notice that all the setups you found were not that bad, most of them would have worked out.
+The only problem is that you have lost track of them because you weren’t scanning your charts appropriately.
 In this article I want to share with you how I deal with this problem.

 Buy and Sell orders

 Most platforms offer the opportunity to place buy and sell orders.
 For those of you who don’t know how to place orders let me quickly explain how that works.
 Let’s assume you have found an interesting zone where you want to buy.
-Price has not reached that level yet and to get in on the trade once price is there, platforms like Metatrader offer the possibility to set an order that will open automatically even if you’re not watching the chart.
+Prices have not reached that level yet and to get in on the trade, platforms, like Metatrader, offer the possibility to set an order that will open automatically (even if you’re not watching the chart).
 That way you will never miss a trade.

-I prefer to enter into a trade only if price action confirms my idea.
-I understand market movement pretty well so I know when I need to be paying attention and when to stand aside.
-I would want to get notified when price reaches certain level.
-Once there I don’t want to enter the trade right away but I do want to start watching charts closely.
-This is the only time I zoom in to the 4 hour and the 1 hour timeframe to get confirmation on the move and to find a great risk-reward entry.
+I tend to enter into a trade only if price action confirms my idea.
+I understand market movement pretty well, so I know when I need to be paying attention and when to stand aside.
+I prefer to get notified when prices reach certain levels.
+Once levels are reached, I don’t want to enter the trade right away, but I do want to start watching charts closely.
+This is the only time I zoom in to the 1 hour/4 hour timeframe to get confirmation on the move and to find a great risk-reward entry.

-Here at Tradeview you can place buy/sell orders, and setting price alerts on any of our trading platforms such cTrader, MT4, MT5, Currenex, so your trades can be triggered even when you are sleeping.
-For more information about how to set up an account with Tradeview please write me at firstname.lastname@example.org.
+Here at Tradeview you can place buy/sell orders and set price alerts on any of our trading platforms (such Ctrader, MT4, MT5, or Currenex), so your trades can be triggered even when you are sleeping.
+For more information about how to set up an account with Tradeview, please write me at email@example.com.

 Wish you a good trading day.